zabuxx/birl/README.md

 ## program_options

-Application of boost::program_options to parse command-line and config file.
+Application of boost::program_options to parse command-line and config file and initiliaze log-file accordingly.

 The config file is mandatory.